CesarAugusto316/go-interpreter/README.md

-# Interpreter written in GO.
+# spider interpreter written in GO.

 One Paragraph of project description goes here.